AntonRosenberg/2D_ROBOT/README.md

 # 2D_ROBOT

 The 2D_ROBOT project implements two A* algorithms for pathfinding in a 2D space with obstacles.
 The algorithms calculate either the shortest distance or the shortest time path from a starting point to a goal while avoiding obstacles.
-It is assumed for both cases that the robot can touch the obstacles but not go inside of them.
+It is assumed that the robot can touch the obstacles but not go inside of them.
+The robot has to be within the boundaries at all times i.e. if a boundary is at x=100 the robots x position x_r has to be < 100.

-Similarly the robot can touch the boundaries but not go outside of them.
-For example if an obstacle touches the boundar
+If there is no possible solution or if any obstacle intersects with itself the program will rasie an exception.

+When calculating the shortest time the program makes the following assumptions:
+- The robot has a constant acceleration which can be applied in any direction
+- The robot has no set maximum velocity
+- Turning is penalised through a deacceleration factor which depends on steepnes of the curve (penalty is a factor in [0, 1] to the final velocity of the segment)

 ## Features

-- **Two A* Algorithms**:
+- **Two A-star Algorithms**:
   - Shortest Distance A*
   - Shortest Time A*